MicrosoftDocs/ATADocs/ATPDocs/understand-lateral-movement-paths.md

 :::image type="content" source="media/lmp-new.png" alt-text="Screenshot of a lateral movement path with details showing." lightbox="media/lmp-new.png":::

 Lateral movement attacks are typically accomplished using a number of different techniques.
 Some of the most popular methods used by attackers are credential theft and Pass the Ticket.
 In both methods, your non-sensitive accounts are used by attackers for lateral moves by exploiting non-sensitive machines that share stored sign-in credentials in accounts, groups and machines with sensitive accounts.

+Lateral movement attacks are carried out using many of the methods described in Defender for Identity alerts.
+For more information, see [Security alerts in Microsoft Defender for Identity](alerts-overview.md).

 ## Where can I find Defender for Identity LMPs?